 Once you’ve recovered from Laser Eye Surgery, the changes made to your cornea by the laser are permanent and completely stable.
-The eye quickly adapts to your new vision and soon acts as if it was never any different.
+The eye quickly adapts to your new vision.

-A well understood explanation for the changes to our eyesight is Presbyopia—a problem that affects all of us between the ages of 45-65.
+A well understood explanation for the changes to our eyesight is Presbyopia—a problem that starts to affect all of us between the ages of 45-65.

 This makes it important not to promise Laser Eye Surgery patients that they will never need glasses again—due to the natural effects of Presbyopia, you may need glasses in the future.

 The good news is that Laser Eye Surgery can be used to compensate for these small changes by having a simple adjustment or enhancement procedure.